 Note: If your doctor tells you allergies are out of your hands, they are not telling you the whole story.
 Your diet and lifestyle play an outsize role on your overall health.
-Eating garbage will make you more susceptible to all kinds of health issues, including chronic allergies.
+Eating unhealthy food will make you more susceptible to all kinds of health issues, including chronic allergies.

 Research on Acupuncture